merrychan0428/loyaltydemo/README.md

 There are a few items you need to setup before installing:

-1. You will need to have Loyalty Management working in your org for the LWCs to work correctly.
-See more here:
+1. You will need to have Loyalty Management working in your org for the Sandbox LWCs to work correctly.
+2. If you do not have Loyalty Management in your org, please create 4 new objects using the data in the objects folder.

 ### Install